balugaq/construction-wand/README.md

 # Construction Wand

-Construction Wand is a Minecraft plugin based on Paper that provides players with powerful building and breaking wands, allowing them to place or break multiple blocks at once, greatly improving building and excavation efficiency.
-This plugin requires PylonCore as a prerequisite.
+Construction Wand is a Minecraft plugin based on Paper that provides players with powerful wands, allowing them to place or break multiple blocks at once, greatly improving building and excavation efficiency.

 ## Features

 ### Building Wand
-- Place multiple blocks at once (9, 64 or 4096)
+- Place multiple blocks at once
 - Two modes available:
     - Normal mode: Area can be formed by any blocks
     - Block strict mode: Area can only be formed by one type of block
 - Supports permission checks and game mode restrictions

 ### Breaking Wand
-- Break multiple blocks at once (9, 64 or 4096)
+- Break multiple blocks at once
 - Area can only be formed by one type of block
 - Supports permission checks and game mode restrictions